|Workable Solutions||Step-by-step Troubleshooting|

 Pick up any method and follow the guidelines below to remove the GPT partition style from your disk now:

-Step 1: Install and open EaseUS Partition Master on your Windows computer.
+Step 1.
+Install and launch EaseUS Partition Master on your computer, go to the Disk Converter section.

-Step 2: Right-click the GPT disk that you want to convert and select "Convert to MBR".
-Then, you will add a pending operation.
+Step 3.
+Select the target GPT disk that you want to convert to MBR, and click "Convert" to start the conversion.

 Using disk management to remove the GPT disk partition style, you must first remove all existing partitions on the disk first and then convert the disk to MBR.